-Lessons to be learned from 10 oldest companies still in business in Africa
+Powerful business lessons from 10 oldest companies still operating in Africa

 There is an ancient Chinese proverb that says, “a journey of a thousand miles begins with a single step.”
 This proverb has really proven to be true for many businesses.
 Every company today started out as a micro business, to small, then a medium scale business and finally, an enterprise.
 Unfortunately, many businesses don’t evolve past the micro stage, for others, the growth stops midway.

 It will surprise you to know that there are companies in Africa that have gone through these different stages of growth, withstood challenges and still waxing strong today.
 Read through to know about these companies and what can be learned from them.